Photo by William Silver/Shutterstock

 Article continues below advertisement

-Lottery applicants will be informed on Friday, May 10, as to whether they have obtained a vehicle pass.
+Lottery applicants will be informed on Thursday, May 7, about whether they have obtained a vehicle pass.
 Each parking pass is valid only for a specified date, and an arrival time between 6:30 p.m. and 7:30 p.m. will be assigned.
-There will be a $25 vehicle fee charged upfront, and an additional $2 (cash only) per-person fee will be charged when boarding the shuttle to the viewing area.
+Lottery winners will automatically be charged a $1 application fee and $24 vehicle fee.
 No additional passes beyond those assigned during the lottery will be made available.

 Attendees are asked to cover their flashlights with red or blue cellophane so that they don’t disrupt the viewing experience and to turn them off altogether when they have found a viewing spot.
 They are also asked to not catch the fireflies, so leave those Ball jars at home, folks!